 2. Install NPM

 NPM will be installed with the Nodejs installation itself.
-However, you can install the latest version for NPM.
+However, we can install the latest version for NPM using the command below.

 sudo npm install [email protected] -g